Bruce Harris Craven: Published works

-Craven wrote the novel Fast Sofa in 1993 and later wrote the screenplay for the movie of the same name (2001).
-The movie starred Jake Busey, Jennifer Tilly, Crispin Glover, and Eric Roberts.
+Craven wrote the novel Fast Sofa (1993, William Morrow and Company) and later wrote the screenplay for the movie of the same name (2001, Lionsgate Studios) The movie starred Jake Busey, Jennifer Tilly, Crispin Glover, Natasha Lyonne, Adam Goldberg and Eric Roberts.
+The punk band Fear (band) appear in the film.
+The novel included a flexidisc with music from the punk band The Flesh Eaters.